djalbat/necessary/README.md

 * The `unshift()` function is similar to its native counterpart but will unshift an array rather than a single element.

+* The `concat()` function is similar to its native counterpart, however it alters the first array argument in place.
+Like its native counterpart it will also take a single element as the second argument and convert it to an array.

 * The `clear()` function removes all the elements in the array argument and returns them as a fresh array:

 ```js
 clear([1, 2, 3]); // the array argument becomes []